 - The director's cut version adds more scenes that explains background events that were covered in the original game, the novel, and the spin-off.

-- Better candidates for the Mind Screwdrivers of Final Fantasy VII and its Compilation are the Japan-only Ultimania books which do explain a number of plot points and answer many long-asked questions.
+- Better candidates for the Mind Screwdrivers of FFVII and its Compilations are the Japan-only Ultimania books which do explain a number of plot points and answer many long-asked questions.

 - The End Of Evangelion was supposed to clear up the lingering questions left behind by the notorious series ending.
 Of course, Evangelion wouldn't be Evangelion without rampant trope subversion, so the movie managed to clarify some things about the plot while still leaving massive questions unanswered, introducing whole new ones, and being a complete and unmitigated Mind Screw in and of itself.

 - There is an Evangelion video game that was only released in Japan that contains unlockable notes about the backstory of the anime.
-They explain things like where Adam and Lilith came from ( they were being created by Sufficiently Advanced Aliens to seed planets with life, and were never intended to end up on the same planet) and what the Angels were tryign to accomplish ( by reaching Adam they would've started their own version of the Third Impact, which would've wiped out all Lilith-based life and replaced them with Angels).
+They explain things like where Adam and Lilith came from (they were being created by Sufficiently Advanced Aliens to seed planets with life, and were never intended to end up on the same planet) and what the Angels were trying to accomplish (by reaching Adam, they would've started their own version of the Third Impact, which would've wiped out all Lilith-based life and replaced them with Angels).

 - The DVD commentary for FLCL clears some things up.

-- The introduction of the deservedly obscure 1980s comic book sequel to The Prisoner rationalized away the last episode in a particularly unimaginative way.
-They fed Number 6 LSD, apparently.
+- The introduction of the 1980s comic book sequel to The Prisoner rationalized away the strange last episode.
+They fed Number 6 LSD.

-- Southland Tales, for many viewers, suffers from being so ambitious that they're not willing to decipher it.
+- Southland Tales has a tie-in graphic novel which explains a lot of background for the film's convoluted plot.
+However, for many viewers, it suffers from being so ambitious that they're not willing to decipher it.
 While the books (the movie's only part 4-6; 1-3 are a graphic novel) do fill in lots of backstory, online director interviews and other breakdowns are quite helpful in clarifying the deep, yet admittedly confusing, film.

 - Several small scenes during the credits of Wild Things piece together the otherwise incomprehensible series of twists and turns the story takes.